dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The *limit* query parameter is optional and indicates how many identifiers you want to be returned with the response.
 The default is to return one identifier.
-The response will contain a JSON object with a array named codes, similar to this:
+The response will contain a JSON object with an array named codes, similar to this:

 ```json